qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

   Specify the geometry field

 ``Geometry type`` (optional)
   Choose the final geometry of the result.
-By default the algorith will autodetect it
+By default the algorithm will autodetect it

   Default: *Autodetect*

 ``CRS`` (optional)
-  Forse the output layer to be reprojected to another CRS
+  The output layer to be reprojected to another CRS

 Outputs